Applies to Launchpad Mini MK3, Launchpad X, and Launchpad Pro Mk3

 - Vertical and Horizontal Unipolar faders allow you to send a CC message on a chosen channel - these faders start low and move to the highest value.

-- Vertical and Horizontal Bipolar faders are the same, but shows lights on either side of the centre.
-This is useful for assigning to pan controls, as the centre value will be equivalent to central panning.
+- Vertical and Horizontal Bipolar faders are the same but show lights on either side of the centre.
+This is useful for assigning pan controls, as the centre value will be equivalent to central panning.

 - The Chromatic Keyboard includes all 12 notes in an octave.
 You can customise which octave and which channel this sends out on.

 - The Scale keyboard includes up to 8 notes from a scale.
 You can choose which scale, which root note, which MIDI channel and which octave this uses.